 With respect to the Subsidiary Agreements, the Trustees considered that each Portfolio that has a Subsidiary may utilize its Subsidiary to execute its investment strategy and that PIMCO provides investment advisory and administrative services to the Subsidiaries pursuant to the Subsidiary Agreements in the same manner as it does for such Portfolios that have Subsidiaries under the Investment Advisory Contract and Supervision and Administration Agreement.
 The Trustees also considered that, with respect to each Subsidiary, PIMCO does not retain a separate advisory or other fee from the Subsidiary, and that PIMCO's profitability with respect to each Portfolio that has a Subsidiary is not positively impacted as a result of the Subsidiary Agreements.
-The Trustees determined, therefore, that it was appropriate to consider the approval of the Investment Advisory Contract and Supervision and Administration Agreement.
+The Trustees determined, therefore, that it was appropriate to consider the approval of the Subsidiary Agreements collectively with their consideration of the Investment Advisory Contract and Supervision and Administration Agreement.